-- 11.1 You must ensure that you use public funds entrusted to you in a responsible and lawful manner and must not utilise property, vehicles or other facilities of the School for personal use unless authorised in advance to do so.
-You should strive to ensure value for money to the local community and to avoid legal challenge to the School. - 11.2 Personal Use of Internet and Email any personal use must be in accordance with the School's current Acceptable Use of IT Agreement, Online Safety Policy and Data Protection/GDPR Policy. - 11.3 Personal Telephone Calls: - Personal mobile phones should not be used in the presence of pupils.
-Staff and volunteers must not take any photos/images of New Mills Primary School pupils and store them on their mobile phones. - Personal mobile phones should be used for any outgoing personal telephone calls, other than in exceptional circumstances (eg no signal available).
-In these circumstances the school telephone may be used, following the school's procedure for such use, recording and payment. - Such outgoing calls/texts and personal incoming calls should occur infrequently and be kept as short as possible.
-For those working with children, calls/texts should not be made/taken during lessons, except in emergencies.
-As stated in the Acceptable Use of IT, Internet & Electronic Communication, 'Staff should not engage in 'recreational' chatting during working time, on email or through instant messaging, that results in lost productivity or distracts other employees from their work.' - School mobile phones should not be used for personal use, except in emergency. - Accredited professional association/union representatives may utilise the school telephone in accordance with the 'Facilities Agreement' https://derbyshire.inthehive.net/extranet/human resources payroll/advisory hr services/advisory hr TS/personnelhandbook/ layouts/WordViewer.aspx?id=/extr anet/human resources payroll/advisory hr services/advisory hr TS/personnelh andbook/Related%20Documents/Facilities%20Agreement%20(January%202005).d oc&Source=https%3A%2F%2Fderbyshire%2Einthehive%2Enet%2Fextranet%2Fhu man%5Fresources%5Fpayroll%2Fadvisory%5Fhr%5Fservices%2Fadvisory%5Fhr%5 FTS%2Fpersonnelhandbook%2Fdefault%2Easpx&DefaultItemOpen=1 - Staff should not take personal calls or texts during staff training or staff meetings unless there is an emergency.
+- 11.1 You must ensure that you use public funds entrusted to you in a responsible and lawful manner and must not utilise property, vehicles or other facilities of the school for personal use unless authorised in advance to do so.
+You should strive to ensure value for money to the local community and to avoid legal challenge to the school. - 11.2 Personal Use of Internet and Email any personal use must be in accordance with the school's current Acceptable Use of IT Agreement, Online Safety Policy and Data Protection/GDPR Policy. - 11.3 Personal Telephone Calls: - Personal mobile phones should not be used in the presence of pupils, unless it is for work purposes.
+Staff and volunteers must not store images of children on their mobile phones. - For those working with children, calls/texts should not be made/taken during lessons, except in emergencies.
+As stated in the Acceptable Use of IT, Internet &

+Electronic Communication, 'Staff should not engage in 'recreational' chatting during working time, on email or through instant messaging, that results in lost productivity or distracts other employees from their work.'

-- 11.4 Intellectual Property is property which enjoys legal protection and is a result of intellectual effort, including patents, copyright, trademarks, designs and software.
-Where developed in the course of your duties, such intellectual property is the property of the School.
-You should not make use of the School's intellectual property to conduct private work. - 11.5 Any copies of material taken for use within the School must only be as allowed under the Copyright Act and under the appropriate licensing agreement.
+- School mobile phones should not be used for personal use, except in emergency. - Staff should not take personal calls or texts during staff training or staff meetings unless there is an emergency. - 11.4 Intellectual Property is property which enjoys legal protection and is a result of intellectual effort, including patents, copyright, trademarks, designs and software.
+Where developed in the course of your duties, such intellectual property is the property of the school.
+You should not make use of the school's intellectual property to conduct private work. - 11.5 Any copies of material taken for use within the school must only be as allowed under the Copyright Act and under the appropriate licensing agreement.